Azure/azure-functions-templates/Functions.Templates/Documentation/sqlIn.md

-#### Settings for a sql input binding
+#### Settings for a Azure SQL input binding

 See [Input Binding Overview](https://github.com/Azure/azure-functions-sql-extension/blob/main/docs/BindingsOverview.md#input-binding) for general information about the Azure SQL Input binding.

-The settings for a Sql input binding specifies the following properties:
+The settings for a SQL input binding specifies the following properties:

 - `type` : Must be set to *sql*.
 - `name` : The name of the variable that represents the query results in function code.